 A total of 76 (50.7%) samples showed parasitic contamination.
 Entamoeba histolytica (25.3%), Balantidium coli (10.7%), and Ascaris lumbricoides (8.7%) were predominant.
 Mile 3 market had the highest contamination (73.3%), while Mile 1 and Ozuoba had no detected contamination.
 Vendor survey revealed that 70% did not wash the produce before sale, and 80% displayed produce directly on the floor.
 These results align with previous studies in Nigeria and other parts of Africa.
 A study in Creek Road and Oil Mill Markets reported a 40.3% contamination rate [26, 27], and another in Ghana showed 57.5%.
 Inadequate sanitation, poor hygiene practices, and contaminated water sources remain significant drivers of parasitic contamination [28], Similar findings have been observed globally in both urban and rural vegetable markets [29, 30, 31].
 Practices that promote contamination of fruits should be discouraged while promoting high hygiene standards.
 Health education and awareness on the potential health consequences of consuming contaminated food products should be created among the vendors, farmers, and the general public [33].

+Better to have a separate discussion!

+And need to write the interpretation your findings sequentially and I agree with the comments of one reviewer stated as: Your discussion is too brief, kindly discuss each table and compare or contrast the result with other author’s work in the area of study and point out categorically the implications of your findings

 5. CONCLUSION AND RECOMMENDATION

 Parasitic contamination of Solanum aethiopicum in Port Harcourt markets is significant.
 The findings highlight poor sanitation, low vendor awareness, and high contamination risks.
 There is a need for vendor education on food hygiene and safety, provision of clean water in the markets, and routine monitoring of vegetables in Nigerian markets.
 Further study is needed to cover the entire state to ensure food safety and improve public health.
 Additionally, research is needed to assess the level of parasitic contamination of the soil and water the farmers used in the cultivation of these produces.

+Your conclusion has to be in line with your findings!

 .